 It is recommended to bring both Canadian and American currency while traveling the Lake Superior Circle Tour.
 However, you do not necessarily always have to carry cash.
 You shouldn’t have any problems while traveling with a credit card.
 Although, it is always smart to have a small amount of the local currency on you while traveling in case you visit somewhere that does not take credit cards.

 For tips and information on traveling the Lake Superior Circle Tour by Motorcycle we recommend visiting our Lake Superior Circle Tour Motorcycle page.

-While riding in Ontario and Minnesota you must wear a helmet.
-You only need to wear a helmet in Michigan if you are under the age of 21 and in Wisconsin if you are under the age of 18.
+While riding in Ontario you must wear a helmet.
+You only need to wear a helmet in Michigan if you are under the age of 21 and in Wisconsin and Minnesota if you are under the age of 18.
 For more information on traveling the Lake Superior Circle Tour by motorcycle we recommend visiting our Lake Superior Circle Tour Motorcycle page.

 Yes!
 Traveling the Lake Superior Circle Tour in an RV/motorhome is an excellent way to explore Lake Superior.
 The route is full of provincial, state, and national parks.
 For more information, and tips, visit our Lake Superior Circle Tour RV page.
 Also, for a list of campgrounds download out Lake Superior Circle Tour Campground List.

 Yes you can complete the Lake Superior Circle Tour by bicycle.
 However, your route may have to differ from the original Circle Tour due to some restrictions.
 It is advisable that you research bicycle laws for each state and the province of Ontario prior to beginning your journey.
 We also recommend seeking out others who have completed the tour by bicycle already.
 A good way to do this is to join the Lake Superior Circle Tour Group on Facebook and asking for advice.